 Total U.S. retail sales of e-cigarettes amounted to 3.8 billion U.S. dollars in 2018.
 The convenience store channel accounted for a little over two-thirds of total category sales with 2.6 billion U.S. dollars.
 An emerging leader in the e-cigarettes market is Juul, a brand produced by Pax Labs, which gained a lot of popularity among young people, and which controlled 42 percent share of e-cigarette dollar sales in 2020.

 The usage frequency of e-cigarettes is especially high among younger age groups.
-The e-smoking devices also made their way to middle and high school: some 5.3 percent of middle school students and 16 percent of high school students reported to have used e-cigarettes in 2015.
+In a survey conducted in October 2019 in the United States, around a quarter of those aged 18 to 29 years old reported using e-cigarettes, compared to only 3 percent of older adults.
+The e-smoking devices also made their way to high school: approximately 21 percent of high school students reported having used e-cigarettes in 2018, a share that has steadily increased over the years.
 These numbers show that e-cigarette use has surpassed the current use of every other tobacco category at schools.
 When consumers were asked what reasons motivated them to try e-smoking, some 39 percent of respondents indicated to favor the ability to being able to smoke inside.